AndreasM009/dapr-keda-azsbqueue/README.md

 ```

 In the __spec__ section we specify the type of the binding __bindings.azure.servicebusqueue__.
-In addition, the connection string (Manage namespace) of the Azure ServiceBus instance and the name of the Queue must be specified.
+In addition, the connection string of the Azure ServiceBus instance and the name of the Queue must be specified.
+The name of the binding is set in __metadata.name__.
+This is the name that we use in our code to communicate with the dapr system.

 The following secret is used to store the connection string.
 ```yaml